CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/travelrequest/Exercise_bonus_1_1.md

 ![](images/totaltripcost.gif)

 :::info
-Our formula here takes into account that each travel day, the employee is given a $150 per diem
+Our formula here takes into account that each travel day, the employee is given $150 per diem
 :::